-- 6.2 The scrutiny process will operate on the basis of a call-in procedure regulated in accordance with the provisions of the Overview and Scrutiny Procedure Rules. - 6.3 The Principal Adviser to the Corporate Resources and Governance Scrutiny and Improvement Committee will be the Governance Manager.
-He or she will meet the Chair to discuss any items which may have been called-in and will arrange for the attendance of any Cabinet members, senior officers or other parties at the proposed Corporate Resources and Governance Scrutiny and Improvement Committee meeting at which the called-in item or items are to be discussed. - 6.4 The Overview and Scrutiny function will be provided with an appropriate level of support. - 6.5 Lead Officers have the responsibility to assist the Overview and Scrutiny function with the preparation of their programme for Policy Development and to advise on the preparation of agenda items as set out in the Overview and Scrutiny Procedure Rules. - 6.6 The Chair and all Scrutiny and Improvement Members along with all other Councillors, and co-opted Members must observe the Code of Conduct for Members.
-Over and above these requirements Members have a responsibility for ensuring that the Scrutiny process operates fairly and openly. - 6.7 The Chair and Members of the Overview and Scrutiny function expect that the Cabinet members and Officers are as open as possible with the Committee subject to legal confidentiality as set out in the Access to Information Procedure Rules.
+- 6.2 The scrutiny process will operate on the basis of a call-in procedure regulated in accordance with the provisions of the Overview and Scrutiny Procedure Rules. - 6.3 The Principal Adviser to the Corporate Resources and Governance Scrutiny and Improvement Committee will be the Governance Manager, who is the Council's statutory Scrutiny Officer under s9FB of the Local Government Act 2000.
+He or she, or an officer nominated by them, will meet the Chair to discuss any items which may have been called-in and will arrange for the attendance of any Cabinet members, senior officers or other parties at the proposed Corporate Resources and Governance Scrutiny and Improvement Committee meeting at which the called-in item or items are to be discussed. - 6.4 The Overview and Scrutiny function will be provided with an appropriate level of support. - 6.5 Lead Officers have the responsibility to assist the Overview and Scrutiny function with the preparation of their programme for Policy Development and to advise on the preparation of agenda items as set out in the Overview and Scrutiny Procedure Rules. - 6.6 The Chair and Members of Scrutiny and Improvement Committees along with all other Councillors, and co-opted Members must observe the Code of Conduct for Members.
+Over and above these requirements Members have a responsibility for ensuring that the Scrutiny process operates fairly and openly. - 6.7 The Chairs and Members of the Scrutiny and Improvement Committees expect that the Cabinet members and Officers are as open as possible with the Committees subject to legal confidentiality as set out in the Access to Information Procedure Rules.
 The Chair and Members of Scrutiny and Improvement Committees will still need to demonstrate the same "need to know" in respect of access to information as other Councillors. - 6.8 Chairs of Scrutiny and Improvement Committees and Scrutiny Panels should keep separate their role as Chair and as constituency Councillor and should seek to ensure that no conflicts of interest arise.
 He/she should not seek to use his/her position to influence events unduly.
 The Overview and Scrutiny function acts in an inquisitorial capacity and no Scrutiny and Improvement Member should make comments which give the impression that they have made their minds up before having completed their consultation or enquiries. - 6.9 In accordance with the Code of Conduct, Members must not use Council resources for party political purposes.
 They must uphold the political impartiality of the officer body and not ask officers to act in any way which would conflict with the officers obligation to act impartially.
 In dealings with their Lead Officer, the Chair and Members of Scrutiny and Improvement Committees will have to be aware of the resource consequences of any proposals.
 In some instances requests for research in pursuit of scrutiny may have to be refused on the grounds of expense or time.
-It may be that under circumstances where information is under confidential review by the Cabinet,
+It may be that under

-- it will not normally be available on request to Members undertaking Overview and Scrutiny until the Cabinet has had an opportunity to discuss the matter. - 6.10 Scrutiny and Improvement Committees may call on the Leader of the Council, the Deputy Leader of the Council or other Cabinet Members and senior officers to answer questions on decisions made by the Cabinet or by officers under delegated powers relating to executive functions.
+- circumstances where information is under confidential review by the Cabinet, it will not normally be available on request to Members undertaking Overview and Scrutiny until the Cabinet has had an opportunity to discuss the matter. - 6.10 Scrutiny and Improvement Committees may call on the Leader of the Council, the Deputy Leader of the Council or other Cabinet Members and senior officers to answer questions on decisions made by the Cabinet or by officers under delegated powers relating to executive functions.
 This can be done in accordance with the Overview and Scrutiny Procedure Rules.